1. Make Sure You Know the Dog’s Personality

-Your pre-photoshoot knowledge of its personality will help your dog photography a lot.
+Your pre-photoshoot knowledge of your model’s personality will help your dog photography a lot.

 It’s important to give your subject enough space to feel comfortable, especially if it’s not your puppy.
 With the right amount of space, a dog will be more inclined to play around and forget that the camera is even there.

 It will be difficult to do that if you’re standing close and staring at it through a lens.

 A zoom lens will help you take high-quality photos of your subject from a distance.
 This will help the puppy get used to your presence.
 And it will give you enough space to experiment with different compositions, crop out distractions, and create gorgeous bokeh.

 15. Start With Action Shots and Move on to Relaxed Poses